Mirko Ivanić: BATE Borisov

 On 2 February 2016, Ivanić signed a contract with BATE Borisov.

 On 26 November 2017, in the last game of the season BATE Borisov were 3-2 down against FC Gorodeya, Mirko scored the last minute equaliser against them to make it 3-3 which was enough to see them win the league on goal difference against league rivals Dinamo Minsk.

-During his three-year stint in Borisov, Ivanić won the league three times, as well as featuring in the Europa League group stage two seasons in a row.
+During his three-year stint in Borisov, Ivanić won the league three times, as well as featuring in the Europa League group stage two consecutive seasons.

 Red Star Belgrade

 On 8 February 2019, Red Star Belgrade officially announced the signing of Ivanić in a €1.3 million transfer.
 He chose the number 8 jersey, previously worn by former teammate at Vojvodina, Dejan Meleg, who was sent out on loan to Greek side Levadiakos.
 Before his transfer to BATE Borisov, Ivanić declined offers from both Red Star and Partizan, stating that "it wouldn't work as the captain of Vojvodina to move to Partizan or Red Star".